steven-scm/mob-programming-challenge/README.md

 ### -------- Iteration 14 (and counting :) --------

 When done Squad !!!

-Everybody should pull the last version
+Everybody should pull the last version.
-Let's finish the app together :D
+Let's finish the app together :D.

 ----->